MaKraMc/WDCAutomate/readme.md

 # Prerequisites
 You need [docker engine](https://docs.docker.com/engine/install/) or docker desktop installed.

+> [!Warning]
+> Runnung on raspberypi currently requires a 64-bit operating system like raspian-64 (Raspberry Pi OS 64 bit) or Ubuntu.
+> Ubuntu noble is 64-bit by default

 # Running

 To run the container, specify your environment variables and run the image using docker: